4/25/2025

 Nadia

 Thank you.
-If you would like to ask a question, please press star, followed by one on your telephone keypad.
-If you would like to remove your question, please press star, followed by two.
+If you would like to ask a question, please press star followed by 1 on your telephone keypad.
+If you would like to remove your question, please press star followed by 2.
 When preparing to ask your question, please ensure your phone is unmuted locally.
 Our first question goes to Jed Dorsheimer of William Blair.
 Jed, please go ahead.

 speaker

-Hi, Chih-Chow.
 You have Mark Shooter on for Jed.
 Can you remind us of what cell type, the chemistry, and the capacity of your SK facility?
-Because it seems as though that will be a strategic location now given the tariffs.
+Because it seems as though that will be a strategic location now, given the tariffs.
 So what is your strategy there to maximize the value of that facility?

 speaker

-The CJ facility, Chungju facility in South Korea.
+The DJ facility, Chongzhu facility, right, in South Korea.
 So it has two lines.
-It has a sample line that we built with the GMJDA and then that got converted to large Pout cells and then also a smaller UAM cell.
-So we have two Pout cell lines.
+It has the A sample line that we built with the GMJDA, and then that got converted to a large facility. pout cells and then also a smaller UAM cells.
+So we have two pout cell lines.
 But then also because of the new trend, we can also add additional equipment to accommodate cylindrical as well as prismatic cells.

 speaker

-Okay, thank you.
-And another one here is some of your competitors are pursuing a similar strategy using excess Chinese capacity for 2170 cells and with silicon.
-Can you remind us of the performance benefits from SCF's 2170s with your improved electrolyte?
+Okay.
+Thank you.
+And another one here is some of your competitors are pursuing a similar strategy using excess Chinese capacity for 2170 cells with silicon.
+Can you remind us of the performance benefits from SCS's 2170s with your improved electrolyte?
 And can you remind us of the performance and how you compared it to others?

 speaker

-Yeah, so most 2170 cells today have 5.5 or less empowers and that's typically less than 30% silicon.
-And then if you go to more silicon, if you get to 6.5 empowers and even more than 7 empowers, then you do need more silicon.
-And then the current electrolyte is not stable and the cycle is short.
-And also a lot of times the electrolyte has FEC and that tends to gas and then pop the lid.
-So our electrolyte actually works really well with high content silicon.
-So we're talking about enabling the stable performance and no gas for 2170 that can achieve more than 6.5 empowers and even 7 empowers.
+Yeah.
+So most 2170 cells today have 5.5 or less m powers.
+And that's typically less than 30% silicon.
+And then if you go to more silicon, if you get to 6.5 amp hours and even more than 7 amp hours, then you do need more silicon.
+And then the current electrolyte is not stable, and the cycle is short.
+And also, a lot of times, the electrolyte has FeC, and that tends to gas and then pop the lid.
+So all we actually works really well with high content silicon.
+So we're talking about enabling the stable performance and no gas for 2170 that can achieve more than 6.5 amp hours and even 7 amp hour.

 speaker

-That's great.
+Oh, that's great.
 Thank you.
 I do one more if I could see.
 Yeah, sure.
-The customer type who would be interested in the molecular universe AI.
-What types of customers are you engaged with outside of your two main partners?
+Um, the customer type who would be interested in the molecular universe, AI, I mean, what types of customers are you engaged with outside of your two main partners?

 speaker

 Yeah, that's actually really exciting.
-And then for now, I mean, just the first version is just electrolyte.
-We're talking about all the major battery companies like tier ones and tier twos.
-We have more than a dozen early access users already before Tuesday launch next Tuesday, but also car companies.
+And then, um, for now, I mean, just the, the first version is just a luxury.
+We're talking about all the major battery companies, like tier ones and tier twos.
+We have more than a dozen early access users already before Tuesday launch. next Tuesday, but also car companies.
 So a lot of these battery companies and car companies and also some chemical and electrical companies are really excited about this.

 speaker